actions/setup-dotnet/.github/ISSUE_TEMPLATE/bug_report.md

 **Repro steps:**
 A description with steps to reproduce the issue.
 If your have a public example or repo to share, please provide the link.

+**Expected behavior:**
+A description of what you expected to happen.

+**Actual behavior:**
+A description of what is actually happening.